Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: The metallicities and mass-metallicity relation

-Since we use the R3 diagnostic to estimate MZR, we acknowledge the caveat of R3 diagnostic that it provides two possible metallicity solutions for a given line ratio.
-The \OIII/\OII ratio (O32), which decreases monotonically with increasing metallicity \citep[e.g.,][]{Maiolino_08,Nakajima_22,Sanders_24}, is often used to disentangle the different solutions \citep{Nakajima_23,Heintz_23,Sarkar_25}.
-While without spectral coverage of \OII, it is challenging to distinguish between the two solutions.
-These massive galaxies are likely to lie on the upper branch of the calibration, according to MZR at similar redshifts \citep{Chakraborty_24, Sarkar_25}.
+Without spectral coverage of \OII, it is challenging to distinguish between the two solutions.
+According to MZR at similar redshifts \citep{Chakraborty_24, Sarkar_25}, more massive galaxies $(M_*\gtrsim10^9M_\odot)$ are likely to lie on the high-metallicity branch of the calibration.
 The inclusion of high-mass galaxies could introduce uncertainties in metallicity estimation due to the confusion in line ratios.
-We mitigate this issue by excluding the most massive galaxies ($\log(M_*/M_\odot)>9$) from MZR analysis and only applying the lower branch solution.
-The metallicities for these low-mass galaxies can be more safely estimated using lower-branch solution.
+We mitigate this issue by excluding the most massive galaxies ($\log(M_*/M_\odot)>9$) from MZR analysis and only applying the low-metallicity solution.
+The metallicities for these low-mass galaxies can be more safely estimated using the lower-branch solution.

 We divide both our field and cluster samples into three mass bins.
 We stack these galaxy spectra with the method described in Section \ref{sec:method}.
 We then determine the metallicity from the \OIII/\Hb\ ratio using empirical calibrations from \citetalias{Chakraborty_24}.
 To measure the MZR, we follow the parametrization used in \citet{Sanders_21}: